House price and mortgage rate predictions 2024

 More new builds coming to the market

 There was a drop in construction over 2023 as housebuilders responded to weaker market conditions and opted to finish existing developments rather than opening new sites.
-But construction should pick up in 2024, helped by anticipated funding for affordable housing projects
+But construction should pick up in 2024, helped by anticipated funding for affordable housing projects.
+This will be helped by the new government's pledge to build one and a half million homes within the first 5 years of being in power.

 The increase in new build properties being built will bolster the market by increasing supply.
 This is key, as one of the main causes of the unaffordability of housing in the UK is failure to build sufficient homes, in sufficient quantities.

 According to one report by the Centre for Cities, Britain has a backlog of 4.3 million homes that are missing from our housing market.
 To solve the issue, we would need to increase the size of the UK’s housing stock by 15%.
-Even if the government were to hit its target of building 300,000 new homes a year, this wouldn’t clear the housing backlog for at least half a century.
-So the uptick in construction this year is desperately needed, even if it doesn’t completely plug the gap.
+Even if the government were to hit its target of building 1.5 million new homes, there is still a substantial housing backlog.
+So while an uptick in construction is desperately needed, it won't completely plug the gap.

 Plus, new build developments will also create more shared ownership properties - shared ownership is when you purchase part of a property, then pay rent on the rest, purchasing more of the home over time until you have full ownership.
 Shared ownership can be more affordable than purchasing a home using a standard mortgage because you are only buying a share of a home.
 This makes it a great way to get on the ladder sooner, especially for those buying in more expensive areas.